 “Damn ragweed.”
 James looked around for a tissue.
 He also tried not to run his hand through the sticky mess on his steering wheel.
-“I’m either blowing my nose or snorting up salt water.”
+“I’m blowing my nose or snorting up salt water.”

 He dug through the console for a napkin or any kind of paper.
 He found nothing to wipe his mess.

-He clicked on the speaker button and dropped the phone on the passenger’s seat.
+James clicked on the speaker button and dropped the phone on the passenger’s seat.
 He moved his left hand through the snot on the wheel.
 James shook his hand onto the floor and yelled into the phone.

 “I’m in a hole,” he said.
 “I’ll pop out in a moment.”

 The cell towers often dropped calls and Sally waited.
 She figured he would always call back.

 The sun was shining through the dried yellow mucus on the windshield to create a rainbow on his dash.
 He looked at the light and ignored the bungalows and exclusive homes of Beachwood Canyon.

 James turned a few more times up the winding road.
 He reached for the phone and caught static.
 After a few more turns, a voice came through.

 “He says he won’t do it this time.”
 Her voice sounded distant.